 Another one of my nom nom nom desserts are my apple pie crisp bars The flavor of apple and cinnamon topped with crunchy granola gets me really going in the morning!

-I had heard about these cronuts years ago and was scared to try them because I didn’t want to start a grease fire in my kitchen, but I am sure glad I took the challenge.
-Alright, I am wiping my chin from the drool just looking at the photo.
-Chef John from food wishes has the best recipe to follow and the one I used.
-I recommend this one, so please visit his site.
+I heard about these cronuts years ago and was scared to try them because I didn't want to start a grease fire in my kitchen, but I am sure glad I took the challenge.
+Chef John from food wishes has the best recipe and it is the one that I followed in my recipe.

 It was a lengthy process and with all my experimenting in the kitchen lately, I have found I REALLY enjoy trying to master the difficult recipes.
-The lemon glaze was my doing and it really complimented this little fried delight well!
+The lemon glaze was a great addition doing and it complimented the cronuts well!

-The first process isn’t so hard.
-You just have to put your dry active yeast with warm water in the mixing bowl.
-Make sure the water is not too hard as it will kill off the yeast.
-I learned this on several occasions.
-You should have water that is foamy and then you know you got it right.
-After about 5 minutes, you stir in your sugar, milk, melted butter, vanilla extract, egg and ground cinnamon (you can use nutmeg as well).
+First, add dry active yeast and warm water in mixing bowl.
+Make sure the water is not too hot as it will kill off the yeast.
+You should have foamy water.
+After 5 minutes, stir in sugar, milk, melted butter, vanilla extract, egg and ground cinnamon (you can use nutmeg as well).
 Whisk thoroughly.
 Pour flour on top.
 Place the mixing bowl into the mixer.

-Attach your dough hook and mix on low for about 3 minutes.
+Second, attach your dough hook and mix on low for about 3 minutes.
 Dough will be soft and sticky.
 Transfer to a floured surface and knead 2-3 times more.
 Shape into a ball and wrap in plastic wrap.
-You put into the fridge for 20 minutes to let the gluten relax.
+Put into the fridge for 20 minutes to let the gluten relax.

 This next part is important.
-You unwrap dough and put on a lightly floured surface.
-Roll out into a large rectangle (9×18) and about 1/4 in thick.
+Third, unwrap dough and put on a lightly floured surface.
+Roll out into a large rectangle (9x18) and about ¼ in thick.
 Nature likes circles much better so you have to work at it to get it as close to a rectangle as possible.

-Evenly spread out the softened butter onto the middle third of the dough.
+Fourth, evenly spread out the softened butter onto the middle third of the dough.
 Fold one of the thirds over the buttered middle and press lightly.
-Then you spread the rest of the softened butter onto that third.
+Then, spread the rest of the softened butter onto that third.
 Fold remaining third over the first buttered third.

-Next you repeat the same step as above (except no buttering of dough).
-Make dough rectangle about 8×14 this time.
+Sixth, repeat the same step as above (except no buttering of dough).
+Make dough rectangle about 8x14 this time.
 Put back in fridge for 2 hours.

-No really part two isn’t that bad, you are almost done.
 While your oil is heating up in your fryer or deep sauce pan, you can make your glaze.
-You just mix confectioner’s sugar, milk, vanilla and lemon juice.
+Y Mix confectioner's sugar, milk, vanilla and lemon juice.
 Set that aside.